 |Battery life is okay

 3. Canon C100 Mark II

-The Canon C100 Mark II to this day is still one of the best run-and-gun cameras on the market.
+To this day, the Canon C100 Mark II is still one of the best run-and-gun cameras on the market.

 This camera has a super 35mm CMOS sensor and records up to 35 MBPS 1080p HD files at 60 FPS.